San Francisco’s National Treasure

 The Haas-Lilienthal House: From San Francisco Icon to National Treasure

 In 1887, a local journalist wrote of the Haas-Lilienthal House: “beautiful residences have been erected along Franklin Street, but none finer than this one.”
 Since 1973, this building has been Heritage’s headquarters and an icon of San Francisco’s historic preservation movement.
 Today more than ever, the Haas-Lilienthal House stands as a site of national cultural and architectural significance.
-Its status was formalized this year when the National Trust for Historic Preservation—the largest private, nonprofit preservation organization in the country—identified the Haas-Lilienthal House as one of thirty-four National Treasures in America.
+Its status was formalized in 2012 when the National Trust for Historic Preservation—the largest private, nonprofit preservation organization in the country—identified the Haas-Lilienthal House as one of thirty-four inaugural National Treasures in America.